sazope/NewsVerify/README.md

 ## Data

 The dataset consists of about 12,600 articles categorized into real and fake news, saved in two CSV files: "True.csv" and "Fake.csv".
 Each article includes information such as the title, text, type (real or fake), and publication date.
-You can find the dataset on Kaggle: [ISOT Fake News Dataset](https://www.kaggle.com/datasets/emineyetm/fakenews-detection-datasets).
+You can find the dataset on Kaggle:  https://www.kaggle.com/datasets/emineyetm/fakenews-detection-datasets

 ## Data Pre-processing